Melospiza georgiana georgiana, M. g. ericrypta

 Fledglings: 10-23 Jun

-An earlier date in the extreme south and southeast, where breeding is not known to occur, is 12 Sep 2020 Cass Co.
+Earlier dates in the extreme south and southeast, where breeding is not known to occur, are 7 Sep 2024 Lancaster Co, and 12 Sep 2020 Cass Co.

-A later date away from the extreme south and southeast is 23 Nov 2021 Nance Co.
+A later date away from the extreme south and southeast, where wintering may occur, is 23 Nov 2021 Nance Co.

 Migration is from mid-late Sep through early Nov.